snake-as/AML-RandomForestClassification/README.md

 If anyone of  you want to add more columns that may he or she thinks that are more significal than these , simply edit the training and testing sets and add them into the code
 I am attaching with name [ drug-prediction.py ] .

+At the end of prediction I add a plot showing which drug is used the most and after that , how many times exactly the drugs are used.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
                                                            CODE IMPLEMENTATIONS DETAILS
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------